c00kiemon5ter/monsterwm/README.md

     |           |
     -------------

-`MONOCLE` layout presents one window at a time in fullscreen mode.
+`MONOCLE` layout presents one window at a time in maximized mode.
 Windows have no borders on this layout to save space.
 See the `monocleborders` branch to give those windows borders.